 Coral González, food policy specialist at MFA Mexico and Come Consciente, says, “By replacing 20 percent of its meat, dairy, and eggs with healthy, eco-friendly plant-based foods, the state of Veracruz is leading the way to a brighter future.”

 The Come Consciente program in Veracruz will receive ample support to ensure its success, including informative posters, a Veracruz-specific recipe guide sent to schools across the state, a launch video, and a demonstration video for preparing plant-based meals.

-At the bill’s historic signing last weekend, Alan Darer, MFA’s global food policy manager, applauded the secretary of education before awarding Veracruz with the first-ever Come Consciente seal: "We are very grateful to the secretary of education in Veracruz and the ESVISA Coordination for their support and collaboration in making this project a success.
+At the collaboration agreement's historic signing last weekend, Alan Darer, MFA’s global food policy manager, applauded the secretary of education before awarding Veracruz with the first-ever Come Consciente seal: "We are very grateful to the secretary of education in Veracruz and the ESVISA Coordination for their support and collaboration in making this project a success.
 We are proud to deliver to the state of Veracruz the first Come Consciente seal, demonstrating its commitment to the health of students and sustainability.
 Congratulations!"